-The Johnstown Flood, which took the lives of 2,209 men, women, and children in 1889, remains the deadliest flood and fourth deadliest Natural disaster (after the 1900 Texas hurricane, the 1906 San Francisco Earthquake and 1926 Florida hurricane) in US history.
+The Johnstown 1889 Flood, which took the lives of 2,209 people, remains the deadliest flood and fourth deadliest Natural disaster (after the 1900 Texas hurricane, the 1906 San Francisco Earthquake and 1926 Florida hurricane) in United States history.

 The flood made national and international headlines, generating an unprecedented outpouring of donations from around the world.
 All the attention garnered $3.7 million in relief dollars.

 And yet, 130-plus years later, the Johnstown Flood is barely remembered, if at all.
-Come to Johnstown to learn about the disaster, but also to see the technology that emerged from it, in this short and poignant getaway.
+Come to Johnstown to learn all about it, as well as other, less fraught, subjects.

 Where Is Johnstown PA?